Flaky Test Management

-Test retries is the fundamental mechanism that enables the detection of flaky tests by the Cypress Dashboard.
-Therefore, enabling test retries is required to take advantage of any flaky test management feature provided by the Cypress Dashboard.
+Test retries is the fundamental mechanism that enables the detection of flaky tests by Cypress Cloud.
+Therefore, enabling test retries is required to take advantage of any flaky test management feature.

-Test runs with flaky tests will be flagged with the number of flaky of tests within the Dashboard “Latest runs” page.
-Flaky tests runs can also be filtered in and out via the “Flaky” filter within this page.
+Test runs with flaky tests will be flagged with the number of flaky of tests within Cypress Cloud "Latest runs" page.
+Flaky tests runs can also be filtered in and out via the "Flaky" filter within this page.

 Any failure across multiple test run attempts triggered by test retrying will result in a given test case to be flagged as flaky.